 The Department of Economics regularly offers opportunities to graduate students to teach an undergraduate course as the instructor of record.
+These are referred to as Teaching Assistant (TA) positions.
 These positions are excellent vehicles for developing professional teaching skills and advancing one's understanding of economics.
 A graduate student instructor will be responsible for all aspects of their assigned course, including planning, lecturing, leading class activities, grading, and providing students with a positive learning experience.

 Interested students should request a teaching spot by completing the graduate student survey given each semester.
-The Graduate Committee and/or Departmental Chair will consider all requests and make the assignments.
+The Graduate Committee and/or Department Chair will consider all requests and make the assignments.
 Preference will normally be given to students who have completed their research requirement, have good faculty evaluations indicating potential success in leading a classroom, and are otherwise making normal progress as defined above.
-All students who wish to be considered to teach an undergraduate course must complete required trainings as described in the following section.
+All students who wish to be considered to teach an undergraduate course must complete required trainings as described below.